10 things we love about Filipino food

 We think this is one of the simplest but greatest creations ever.
-Sold all over food markets across the Philippines, these are sticky, caramelised saba bananas on a skewer.
+Sold all over Filipino food markets, these are sticky, caramelised saba bananas on a skewer.
 The way they’re made is a little bit wild: the bananas are deep-fried in oil, then brown sugar is poured directly into the oil to caramelise.

 9. Chicken adobo

 This is a family staple that reminds me of my childhood – and it was the first Filipino dish that Sinead tried.
 It’s known as the unofficial national dish but every single Filipino family has their own recipe, so there are hundreds of variations.
 Our favourite is the wet version made with coconut vinegar, light soy sauce, onion, plenty of garlic and bay.
 Try my chicken adobo recipe.

 10. Crispy pata